szczyglis-dev/ultimate-chain-parser/README.md

 **Arguments:**

-  /path/to/data = path to file with text data to parse.
+`/path/to/data` - path to the file with text data to parse.

-  /path/to/config.yaml = path to file with Yaml config.
+`/path/to/config.yaml` - path to the file with the YAML config.

 **Options:**